solita-riku/python-flask-practice-app-2022-02/README.md

 # python-flask-practice-app-2022-02
-This is a simple and public python flask practice app
+This is a simple and public Python Flask practice app.

 ## Azure example reference